 As an alternative to pressing out the oil, the kernels can be extracted first with alcohol and then with hexane.

 Alcohol removes the bitter and odoriferous compounds and hexane recovers the oil.
 This stepwise extraction upgrades both the meal and the oil.
 On the other hand, it requires costly solvents and complex facilities.
-So far little oil has been produced this way.1
+That is why this method is not preferred mostly.1

 Nimba: This means, it is that which increases one’s general well being.